jtlocsei/electric-with-firebase-auth/README.md

    - Shows a simple "notes" feature where each user can save private text
    - Illustrates different security levels (basic vs strict verification)

 The demo serves as both a reference implementation and a starting point for adding Firebase authentication to Electric applications.
-It shows best practices for secure client-server communication and how to protect server-side resources.
+It shows how to protect server-side resources and actions.

 ## firebase_server.clj
 The `firebase_server.clj` file serves as the server-side security layer for Firebase authentication.
 Here are its main purposes: